Funds

 Funds offer a huge range of investment opportunities.
 The basic distinction is between:

-• Funds that track the movements of a stock market index or sector index (passive funds), and will do as well, or as badly as the market or sector;
+• Funds that track the movements of a stock market index or sector index (passive funds), and will do as well, or as badly as the market or sector.
+These funds have significantly lower ongoing charges as there is no active management of the fund.

 • Funds where the investments are chosen by the managers (actively managed funds), who might invest mainly for growth, mainly for income, or a combination of the two.